-Overall contribution of the aviation sector to global warming is about as twice as large, compared to two per cent account into the global human-related carbon emissions.
-When considering all the cumulative factors, such as nitrogen emissions, which in turn largely contribute to the forming of ozone in the upper troposphere, aviation account into global warming as such estimates to be around four per cent of all human activity on Earth, according to an earlier report of the Intergovernmental Panel on Climate Change.
+The overall contribution of the aviation sector to global warming is about as twice as large, compared to two percent account into global human-related carbon emissions.
+When considering all the cumulative factors, such as nitrogen emissions, which in turn largely contribute to the forming of ozone in the upper troposphere, aviation account into global warming as such estimates to be around four percent of all human activity on Earth, according to an earlier report of the Intergovernmental Panel on Climate Change.

 The minimization of the environmental impact as an imperative

 Not only environmental problems these days become more obvious than ever.
 With more than four billion annual air travelers worldwide – according to the data gathered by the International Air Transport Association – and the figures steadily increasing every year, the global airline industry, in fact, has no means for reducing the actual carbon emissions.
 Or has it?
 Anyway, there is a way of adjusting a significant compensation for the environment, emaciated by global warming – and the greenhouse effect itself.